zhezhe673/uda-tight-fdiv/README.md

 **GitHub Repository:** [https://github.com/zhezhe673/uda-tight-fdiv](https://github.com/zhezhe673/uda-tight-fdiv)

-This example demonstrates how to run the fDAAD domain adaptation method for image classification using the [Transfer-Learning-Library](https://github.com/thuml/Transfer-Learning-Library) framework.
+This example demonstrates how to run our Adaptive \$f\$-Divergence Domain Adaptation method for image classification using the [Transfer-Learning-Library](https://github.com/thuml/Transfer-Learning-Library) framework.

+In the code, we refer to our Adaptive f-Divergence Domain Adaptation method as **fDAAD**.

 ## Repository Structure